 My mother would worry every time he was stationed abroad during conflict, such as the Falklands War, both Gulf Wars, and Ireland.
 He forged a 30 year career in the RAF.
 I have a lot of respect for him.

 My sister was married off by the age of 23 to build a new life and has been well looked after.
 Since then, it felt like being raised as an only child.

-A strict upbringing enthused with respecting one’s elders, doing your chores, studying hard, and staying out of trouble.
+A strict upbringing, respecting one’s elders, doing chores, studying hard, and staying out of trouble.

 Bollywood movies with superstar Amitabh Bachchan were a regular staple of family bonding.
 My favourite film of that era was Sholay (1975), a remake of The Magnificant Seven (1960), which itself was a re-imagining of Akira Kurasawa’s Seven Samurai (1954).

 Saturdays were ‘fish and chips’ night – the one evening when we would go for a ‘Scottish’.

 There would be regular visits from ‘aunties’ and ‘uncles’ to exchange the latest community gossip.

 Growing up in Glasgow wasn’t too bad, apart from the regular reminder of the colour of my skin.

 Racism is hard to avoid when it’s right outside your front door, in your neighbourhood, in the playground, during class, and on your way home.